CANDELbio/multitool/README.md

 Aka [trashy little subroutines](https://github.com/chrislgarry/Apollo-11/blob/422050965990dfa8ad1ffe4ae92e793d7d1ddae5/Luminary099/LUNAR_LANDING_GUIDANCE_EQUATIONS.agc#L1375).

-This has managed to avoid having any dependencies except for those bundles with Clojure.
+This has managed to avoid having any dependencies except for those bundled with Clojure.
 That may change in the future.